Chaunsa

 Chaunsa (Bangla: চৌসা, Bhojpuri: चउसा, Hindi: चौंसा, Urdu: چونسا), also known as chausa, is a mango cultivar indigenous to South Asia.
 It is grown mainly in India and Pakistan; both countries export significant quantities of the fruit.

 The main centers of chaunsa cultivation are the states of Bihar & Uttar Pradesh in India and Rahim Yar Khan and Multan in Pakistani province of Punjab.

 History

-The Chausa mango, also known as Bahist-e-Samar ("Paradise of fruits"), was first grafted on a large scale by Abdul Hameed Khan Malihabadi of Malihabad, India.
+The Chausa mango, also known as Samar Bahisht ("Fruit of Paradise"), was first grafted on a large scale by Abdul Hameed Khan Malihabadi of Malihabad, India.
 His son, Dr. Sami Khan 'Azad' Malihabadi, later migrated to Pakistan and was instrumental in introducing this mango variety there.
 The first plantations in Pakistan were established in the Sindh region.

 Etymology

 The chaunsa variety of mango was made popular by the Indian ruler Sher Shah Suri while commemorating his victory over Humayun at Chausa, Bihar.
 Suri ultimately named his favorite mango "chaunsa" to honor his victory.
 The mango was also known as the Ghazipuriya mango due to its early large-scale cultivation in Ghazipur.